 As part of your application process to study with us, we would like you to provide a digital portfolio so that we can assess your suitability for the course.
 In the portfolio, we are looking for a range of work that clearly demonstrates your enthusiasm, skill level, and visual communication skills.

 The format of the portfolio should consist of no more than 15 pages and should include:

-- Artistic work which demonstrates drawing or ‘making’ skills.
+- Artistic work, which shows drawing or ‘making’ skills.

-- Design work which demonstrates an understanding of some or all of the following; design concepts, design process, experimentation through sketches and models, three-dimensional design.
+- Design work, showing an understanding of some or all of the following; design concepts, design process, experimentation through sketches and models, three-dimensional design.
 You should present this work in a way that shows your 2D and 3D representation and communication skills.

-If you only have limited evidence of a portfolio, in addition you should submit an example of your research or written work in the form of an essay, report, site analysis report or a building case study, which should be accompanied by illustrations/ images.
-This document should consist of no more than 15 pages.
+If you only have limited evidence of a portfolio, you should also submit an example of your research or written work as an essay, report, site analysis report, or a building case study, which should be accompanied by illustrations/ images.
+This document should comprise no more than 15 pages

 - Be selective in what you choose to show: think quality, not quantity.
 The portfolio should contain what you consider to be your best work.